django-oscar/django-oscar/docs/source/howto/how_to_configure_shipping.rst

 the shipping address to provide international shipping rates if the address is overseas.

-The default behaviour is to return a single free shipping method.
+The ``get_default_shipping_method`` method takes the same parameters and returns default shipping method for the current basket.
+Used for shipping cost indication on the basket page.
+Defaults to free shipping method.

 .. note::